realmCode/nextjsdck/README.md

 - Create a `Dockerfile` in project root.

-- Configure options using the below code:
+- Configure options using the below code